njmittet/learning-react/notes/javascript.md

 // Import the default export from a module. import export from 'module-name';

-// Import one or more not-default exports from a module. import { export1, export2 } from 'module-name';
+// Import one or more non-default exports from a module. import { export1, export2 } from 'module-name';

-// The * inserts a module into the current scope, allowing
-// usage of the module name as a namespace. import * as myModule from 'module-name';
+// The * inserts a module into the current scope, allowing usage of the module name as a namespace. import * as myModule from 'module-name';
-myMOdule.callMyMethod();
+myModule.callMyMethod();

 // Imports can be renamed.
 import { longModuleName as module } from 'module.name';